-US Army SSG Jay Fondren was born in hospital in Corsicana, Texas.
+U.S. Army SSG Jay Fondren was born in Corsicana, Texas.
 He grew up spending a lot of time with both his parents and grandparents.
-His grandfather, Willard was a retired U.S. Air Force Master Sergeant and taught Jay to love his country.
+His grandfather, Willard, was a retired U.S. Air Force Master Sergeant and taught Jay to love his country.
 Jay’s grandmother, Vernon, instilled the importance of family values along with the responsibility he held for his brothers and sisters being the oldest sibling.

 Faith was important to Jay even as a child.
 He attended church regularly with his family.
 He also was very active in sports and played baseball, basketball, and soccer.
 He excelled at soccer and even made it into Olympic development programs.
 As he got older soccer remained a passion of his and he refereed games in youth leagues.
 Jay played two seasons while attending Dallas Baptist University.

 While attending college, Jay majored in computer information management.
-But while at Texas Baptist University, he met his future wife Anne.
+And while at Texas Baptist University, he met his future wife, Anne.
 After only a few weeks, Jay knew that they would get married.

 Like many young adults, Jay began to question his purpose and felt a gap was created between the values his family taught him and his current life at the time.

 Jay enlisted in the Army in January of 2000 and was initially shipped to Fort Sill, Oklahoma.
 There he learned loyalty, duty, respect, courage, and honor.
 The service quickly reminded Jay of the values his family had instilled upon him growing up.
 He had found his new home.